naixsu/FARM/README.md

 # Isometric version of [F.A.R.M.](https://github.com/naixsu/CMSC170)

-Backend is basically the same from the original, only difference is that it's now isometric *wooooahhh*.
+Backend is basically the same from the original, only difference is that it now supports isometric tiles *wooooahhh*.
 By no means is the code optimized.
 Almost everything is spaghetti code :D

 ## Play the game [here](https://naixsu.itch.io/farm-v2?secret=PsuNLwegE5psZ7PzkxgX45KOM).